Youth Hapkido (Chung So Nyun Hapkido)

 NEW STUDENTS ONLY.

-The 4 week trial includes a free uniform and unlimited classes 5 days a week with a flexible schedule.
+The Trial offer includes a free uniform and unlimited classes 5 days a week with a flexible schedule.